ALCC01/nodeogram/docs/style.rst

 ``catch`` function.

-Nodeogram's functions can fail at any time - querying the API, attempting to send a message to a chat the bot was kicked out of, etc - and not handling errors properly might result in unexpected behaviours or worse - getting your bot or IP address tempbanned from Telegram's server could really ruin your day.
+Nodeogram's functions can fail at any time - querying the API, attempting to send a message to a chat the bot was kicked out, etc - and not handling errors properly might result in unexpected behaviours or worse - getting your bot or IP address tempbanned from Telegram's server could really ruin your day.

 ==============